Electric vehicle charging points

 How much does it cost?

-At present, the charging points are free to use.
-However, the electricity will soon become chargeable.
-When this happens, the ‘pay to use’ tariffs operated by Chargemaster will be nine pence per kilowatt hour, with membership of £7.85 per month.
+The ‘pay to use’ tariffs operated by Chargemaster are nine pence per kilowatt hour (plus VAT), with membership of £7.85 per month.
 These tariffs are broadly comparable to those for private residential EV charging points.

 How long will it take to charge my vehicle?